Britain has now formally left the European Union, and has entered a transition period set to end on December 31, 2020.

-Until it happens, we can’t be certain how things will pan out.
+Until we know what deal the government arranges, we can’t be certain how things will pan out.
 Some have warned of flight cancellations.
 But most have predicted that, in the immediate aftermath of Brexit, even if the UK emerges without a deal, travel will continue largely as normal.

 Katherine Atkinson, Chief Executive at Safer Tourism Foundation, said: “Deal or no deal, we are confident that post-Brexit, flights, cruises, ferries and trains will continue operating from the UK to the rest of the world.
 Our advice to travellers and holidaymakers is to continue planning and preparing for their time abroad, whether for business or pleasure.”

 If the UK leaves the EU without a deal: There will be a change to passport validity requirements.
 Official government advice has stated that if you plan to visit any countries in the Schengen area after we leave the EU, you will need at least six months validity on your passport.